HRKings/dnd5e-foundryvtt-itemcollection/README.md

 Create an item and change it's character sheet to ItemSheet5eWithBags.
 Then edit the item.

 **DO NOT SET THE DEFAULT SHEET** to ItemSheet5eWithBags or every backpack item you edit/create will be a bag.
 If you do create an item as a bag by mistake, change the item sheet back to the default.
-The item will still be treated as a bag for import/export but otherwise should be fine.

 - This is an **alpha** release and whilst I have done quite a bit of testing it is quite possible that something will go wrong and trash your items.
 I **strongly** suggest you try this out in a test world first and make sure you can do what you want.
 I also strongly suggest you make a backup of you world directory before you start playing.
 - I will investigate making items editable for the next release but it may require a substantial change to the code.